 When we are in a flow state and are absorbed in a project we find meaningful and challenging but also possible to achieve.

-When we are in nature and feel peaceful and connected to something that is beautiful, larger than us, and also loving and welcoming.
+Or when we are in nature and feel connected to something that is beautiful, larger than us, and also loving and welcoming.

 When we are touched by a beautiful piece of art, music, or literature and feel both called beyond ourselves and also peaceful with who we are in life (we are invited and not judged).